Film: Scooby Doo Monsters Unleashed

 Mystery Inc. is attending the grand opening of a museum based on their adventures and the monsters they caught.
 However, the celebration is cut short due to the Pterodactyl ghost attacking and stealing two different costumes.
 As it turns out, someone is using a machine to reanimate the monster costumes and turn them into real monsters.

-The film was an even worse failure critically than the first, but some how managed to gross around $180 million.
-However, it ended up winning a Golden Razzie Award for "Worst Remake or Sequel."
+The film was an even worse failure critically than the first, but somehow managed to gross around $180 million.
+However, it did end up winning a Golden Razzie Award for "Worst Remake or Sequel."

 Scooby-Doo Monsters Unleashed provides examples of:

-- Brain Bleach: Ned the cameraman knew who the Masked Man was.
+- Brain Bleach: Ned the cameraman knew who the Evil Masked Figure was.
 What he doesn't know, however, is that she is a he.

 - Groin Attack: Velma delivers one to the Black Knight Ghost after determining that it is his only weakness.

-- I Just Want to Be Badass: A subplot in this film is how Scooby and Shaggy want to stop becoming The Load for the rest of Mystery Inc.
+- I Just Want to Be Badass: A subplot in the film is how Scooby and Shaggy want to stop being The Load for the rest of Mystery Inc.

 - Latex Perfection: Jacobo masquerading as Heather.

-- Legion of Doom: several famous monsters Mystery Inc. have tackled becoming lackies to the Masked Man.
+- Legion of Doom: Several famous monsters Mystery Inc. have tackled become lackeys to the Evil Masked Figure.